 USDA Food Safety Report Shows Imported Spices Contain Fecal Matter, Salmonella, Insects

-A new analysis on food safety from the US Food and Drug Administration, released on Wednesday, October 30th, shows that shutterstock_572499262about 12% of spices imported to the United States are contaminated with insects, rodent hairs, feathers, or food-borne pathogens like salmonella.
+A new analysis on food safety from the US Food and Drug Administration, released on Wednesday, October 30th, shows that about 12% of spices imported to the United States are contaminated with insects, rodent hairs, feathers, or food-borne pathogens like salmonella.

 With the exception of dried onion, and some garlic, mustard seeds, and capsicum, most of the US spice supply is imported.
 According to the FDA, 86% of US households use fresh or dried herbs, spices, and seasonings.
 The study looked at many spices, the bulk of which are imported from Mexico, India, Thailand, and Vietnam.